ON THIS PAGE: You will find out more about the factors that increase the chance of developing breast cancer. Use the menu to see other pages.

 Understanding your risk of breast cancer

-It is important to talk with your doctor about how to find out your personal risk of breast cancer and to discuss risk-reducing or prevention options (see below).
+It is important to talk with your doctor about how to estimate your personal risk of breast cancer and to discuss risk-reducing or prevention options (see below).

 Different factors cause different types of cancer.
 Researchers continue to look into what factors cause breast cancer, including ways to prevent it.
-Although there is no proven way to completely prevent this disease, you may be able to lower your risk.
+Although there is no proven way to completely prevent breast cancer, you may be able to lower your risk.

-The following options may help reduce your risk of breast cancer.
+The following options may help reduce your risk of breast cancer for those at higher risk.
 Talk with your health care team for more information about your personal risk of breast cancer.

 Surgery to lower cancer risk

 For women with BRCA1 or BRCA2 genetic mutations, which substantially increase the risk of breast cancer, preventive removal of the breasts may be considered.
-The procedure, called a prophylactic mastectomy, appears to reduce the risk of developing breast cancer by at least 95%.
-Women with these mutations should also consider the preventive removal of the ovaries and fallopian tubes, called a prophylactic salpingo-oophorectomy.
+This procedure is called a prophylactic mastectomy.
+It appears to reduce the risk of developing breast cancer by at least 90% to 95%.
+Women with these genetic mutations should also consider the preventive removal of the ovaries and fallopian tubes, called a prophylactic salpingo-oophorectomy.
 This procedure can reduce the risk of developing ovarian cancer, and possibly breast cancer, by stopping the ovaries from making estrogen.
-Talk with your doctor about possible physical and emotional side effects when considering having these procedures.
+It is also possible to remove just the fallopian tubes and preserve fertility, which is the physical ability to become pregnant and bear a child.
+There are ongoing clinical trials researching this.
+When considering having these procedures, it is important to talk with your doctor about possible physical and emotional side effects.

 Women who have a higher than usual risk of developing breast cancer can consider talking with their doctor about drugs that may help prevent breast cancer.
 This approach is called “endocrine prevention” or "chemoprevention."
 For breast cancer, this is the use of hormone-blocking drugs to reduce cancer risk.

-Tamoxifen (available as a generic drug) is a type of drug called a selective estrogen receptor modulator (SERM).
+Tamoxifen (available as a generic drug).
+Tamoxifen is a type of drug called a selective estrogen receptor modulator (SERM).
 It is often used as a treatment for breast cancer for women who already have the disease.
 Tamoxifen blocks the effects of estrogen on tumor growth.

-Raloxifene (Evista) is also a SERM.
+Raloxifene (Evista).
+Raloxifene is also a SERM.
 It is often used to prevent osteoporosis (thinning of the bones) for women who have gone through menopause.

 Raloxifene may be an option for women age 35 or older who have a higher risk of breast cancer and who have been through menopause.
 Raloxifene can be used for longer than 5 years and may reduce the risk of bone loss in addition to lowering breast cancer risk.
 It is not recommended for women who have not been through menopause or who have a history of blood clots, stroke, or are immobilized for a long time.